davidmoten/grib2json/README.md

 This utility uses the netCDF-Java GRIB decoder, part of the [THREDDS](https://github.com/Unidata/thredds) project by University Corporation for Atmospheric Research/Unidata.

-This project is a fork that publishes to Maven Central using the com.github.davidmoten groupId.
+This project is a fork that publishes the jar and the tar.gz to Maven Central using the *com.github.davidmoten* groupId.

 Getting started
 ----------------